 Truck camper walls are only a little over 1” thick.
 That isn’t enough space to warrant a traditional deadbolt as the bolt alone is usually as thick as the truck camper wall.
 Surprisingly there aren’t a lot of options for adding security to an RV.
 We found plenty of upgrades to the standard lock and handle that comes on most campers but most of these were just fancy versions of the same puny lock.
 We wanted something more robust.

-The Milenco RV Deadbolt
+How the Milenco RV Deadbolt Works

 It was about this time that we stumbled across the Milenco security door lock system, which is sold by Dometic in the United States.
 While not cheap the Milenco lock is a beefy system that is near to impossible to penetrate.
 The device bolts completely through the structure of the camper wall making it the most sound system available.
 It works by folding down in front of the door, blocking the door so that it can not swing open.
 It is simple and yet works very well.